esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 :class:`~ESMF.api.esmpymanager.Manager`  A manager class to initialize and finalize ESMF :class:`~ESMF.api.field.Field`           A data field built on a :class:`~ESMF.api.grid.Grid`, :class:`~ESMF.api.mesh.Mesh`, or :class:`~ESMF.api.locstream.LocStream`
-:class:`~ESMF.api.grid.Grid`             A class to represent a logically rectangular grid :class:`~ESMF.api.mesh.Mesh`             A calss to represent an unstructured grid :class:`~ESMF.api.locstream.LocStream`   A class to represent observational data as a collection of disconnected points :class:`~ESMF.api.regrid.Regrid`         The regridding utility
+:class:`~ESMF.api.grid.Grid`             A class to represent a logically rectangular grid :class:`~ESMF.api.mesh.Mesh`             A class to represent an unstructured grid :class:`~ESMF.api.locstream.LocStream`   A class to represent observational data as a collection of disconnected points :class:`~ESMF.api.regrid.Regrid`         The regridding utility
 =======================================  ==============================================================================